zunction/predictive-hdd-failure/README.md

 Both categories also include the HDD model and capacity as additional features.

+To find out more about the dataset, please visit the [dataset webpage](https://www.backblaze.com/b2/hard-drive-test-data.html).

 ## Results

-We obtain reasonable results on the evaluation set, consisting of 4208 "normal" drives and 319 "failure" drives.

-* 61% precision and recall in predicting drives that are about to fail in the evaluation set
+We obtain reasonable results on the evaluation set, consisting of 4208 cases of "normal" drives and 319 cases of "failure" drives.
+The evaluation data is dated from **October to December 2018**, and takes place directly after the training set which contains data from **January 2015 to September 2018**.
+We achieve **61% recall** in correctly predicting drives that are about to fail in the evaluation set.
+This means that:

+* 39% false negative (drive is going to fail but we predict normal operation)
 * 3% false positive (drive is normal but we predict failure)
-* 39% false negative (drive is going to fail but we predict normal operation)

-These data are from **October to December 2018**, and takes place directly after the training set which contains data from **January 2015 to September 2018**.

 ![](images/cnf_matrix.png)